d3vmeh/schedule-agent/README.md

 - "Add a meeting to my work calendar tomorrow at 3pm"
 - "What's on my personal calendar this weekend?"

+**Updating Events:**
+- "Move my 2pm meeting to 3pm"
+- "Change the location of tomorrow's lunch to Central Cafe"
+- "Update the team meeting to include a description"

+**Inviting Attendees:**
+- "Schedule a meeting with john@example.com tomorrow at 2pm"
+- "Invite sarah@example.com to my project kickoff"
+- "Add the team (alice@example.com, bob@example.com) to the planning session"

 **Deleting Events:**
 - "Delete my 2pm meeting today"
 - "Remove the dentist appointment on Friday"